Domènec Batet: The Catalan uprising

 Shortly after the proclamation of the Second Spanish Republic, Domènec Betet was deployed in Catalonia as chief of the IV Organic Division.
-In that position Batet was always deferent with the Generalitat of Catalonia, treated well the soldiers and promoted the use of the Catalan between them.
+In that position Batet was always deferent with the Generalitat of Catalonia, treated the soldiers well and promoted the use of the Catalan language between them.

 In 1932, Batet led the repression of the general strike of the Alt Llobregat.
 Instead of using terror tactics, ordered by Manuel Azaña, he acted quickly and avoided unnecessary bloodshed.

-Its most important action during the Republican years was the successfully suffocation of the Events of October the 6th, a Catalan attempt of secession.
-The uprising was fuelled by multiple issues, the most important: the inclusion of anti-republican ministers of the CEDA, a right wing Spanish political party that won the 1933 elections, and the cancellation of the Law of Contracts of Cultivation (Llei de Contractes de Conreu).
+Batet then played a most important role during the Republican years with the successful suffocation of the Events of October the 6th, a Catalan attempt at secession in 1934.
+The Catalan uprising was fuelled by multiple issues, the most important: the inclusion of anti-republican ministers of the CEDA, a right wing Spanish political party that won the 1933 elections, and the cancellation of the Law of Contracts of Cultivation (Llei de Contractes de Conreu).
 This law was approved by the government of Lluís Companys and later on banned by the Spanish government, arguing that it exceeded the Statute of Autonomy of Catalonia of 1932.
 The Law of Contracts of Cultivation protected the peasants and when the Spanish government banned it infuriated the Catalan working class.

-On 5 October 1934 a general strike collapsed several cities of Spain.
+On October 5, 1934, a general strike collapsed several cities of Spain.
 The following day, Lluís Companys decided to declare the Catalan Republic and numerous heavily armed squads occupied the streets of Barcelona and other towns, supporting the initiative and capturing public offices.
 Lluís Companys also telephoned Domènec Batet, asking for support, but Batet remained loyal to the central government and gained some time demanding a written request.
 While Companys wrote the request, Batet prepared the Army, Guardia Civil, and Guardia de Asalto troops and directly attacked the Palau de la Generalitat de Catalunya.
-He was able to avoid any big confrontation with the revolted militias and Mossos d'Esquadra, because they were ordered not to attack until they were told so.
+He was able to avoid any major confrontation with the militias in armed revolt and Mossos d'Esquadra, because they were ordered not to attack until they were told to do so.
 Batet managed to surround the building, breaking the Catalan government chain of command, and shoot multiple warning shots with a howitzer.
-After 10 hours, and isolated from the militiamen and Mossos d'Esquadra, that had no orders, Lluís Companys was forced to surrender.
+After 10 hours, isolated from the militiamen and Mossos d'Esquadra (who could not receive orders from the rebel Catalan leadership), Lluís Companys was forced to surrender.

-Acting efficiently, Batet minimised the casualties and used the minimal force to fulfil the Spanish government orders.
-Some sources say that in order to avoid further fights against his own people Batet asked to be redeployed somewhere else while others claim that he was ordered to change of position as a punishment for his passivity during the confrontation.
+Acting as he did, Batet minimised any casualties that might have been caused and used minimal force to fulfil the orders of the official Spanish government.
+Some sources say that in order to avoid further fights against his own people, Batet asked to be redeployed somewhere else; while others claim that he was ordered to a change of position as a punishment for his passivity during the confrontation.
 In any case, Niceto Alcalá-Zamora transferred him to Burgos.